zaharamirzaei/FoodChat-AI/README.md

 ## 🔍 How It Works

-1. The user sends a query.
+1. The user sends a query via the Chainlit chat UI.
 2. `module_identifier.py` analyzes the query and decides which module should handle it.
 3. The chosen module (`food_info`, `food_services`, or `food_suggestion`) processes the request.
+4. **RAG (Retrieval-Augmented Generation)** is used in relevant modules to fetch knowledge from the PDF or other data sources
+5. A **ReAct** agent handles reasoning and action planning across modules.
-4. The result is passed back to the main agent (or UI) and returned to the user.
+6. The result is passed back to the main agent (or UI) and returned to the user.

 ---